IbraheemTaha/Study_Resources/Books/Programming_Languages/Names_Links.md

 ## 4
 A very interesing book about the tricks in Python **_Python Tricks: A Buffet of Awesome Python Features_** by **Dan Bader**.

+## 5
+This book shows you how to leverage the power of both native and third-party Python libraries for building robust and responsive applications. **_Advanced Python Programming: Build high performance, concurrent, and multi-threaded apps with Python using proven design patterns_** by **Dr. Gabriele Lanaro, Quan Nguyen, and Sakis Kasampalis**